 To turn on your Wireless ME, simply press and hold the power buttons on both the transmitter and receiver for three (3) seconds.
 Repeat the process to power down both units.

 The Wireless ME’s transmitter and receiver are already paired out of the box.
-When you turn them both on, you’ll notice the connectivity indicator LED on the RX unit flash orange* briefly before turning to solid orange, indicating that it has paired to the transmitter.
+When you turn them both on, you’ll notice the connectivity indicator LED on the RX unit flash amber* briefly before turning to solid amber, indicating that it has paired to the transmitter.

 With both units powered on, simply short-press the power button on the transmitter and receiver to enter pairing mode.
 As long as neither unit is already paired to another device, they will quickly pair and the connectivity indicator LEDs will remain solid.

 Note: Both the transmitter and receiver will automatically power down after three (3) minutes if they aren’t paired.

 * The connectivity LED may be green rather than amber if the ME Mic is switched on.
 See the below section on the ME Mic to learn more.

 Both the Wireless ME’s transmitter and receiver feature a clip that can be used to attach the units to clothing and other items.
 The clip can also slot into the cold shoe mount of a camera or similar device to firmly secure it in place.

 Connecting an External Microphone

 The Wireless ME transmitter features a 3.5mm TRS input for connecting an external microphone, such as the Lavalier GO, or an on-camera microphone like the VideoMicro II.
 Simply plug the external microphone into the 3.5mm input.
 This will bypass the in-built microphone and start using the external mic as the audio input.
 If you're using an on-camera microphone, plug one end of the included SC2 TRS cable (with two black plugs) into the transmitter’s input and the other end into your microphone.